martykan/javacard-gradle-plugin/README.md

     * logLevel [String] - log level of ant-javacard task ("VERBOSE","DEBUG","INFO","WARN","ERROR"). default : "INFO"
     * antClassPath [String] - option to specify path to the `ant-javacard.jar`
     * jcardSim [dependency] - gradle dependency specifier for the JCardSim to use
-    * addSurrogateJcardSimRepo [Boolean], deprecated - if true, maven repository with old jcardsim releases is added to the project by the plugin.
     * addImplicitJcardSim [Boolean] - adds JCardSim dependency to the project, true by default.
 Recommended: false
     * addImplicitJcardSimJunit [Boolean] - adds Junit dependency to the jcardsim dependency.
 Recommended: false and define you own junit version
     * debugGpPro [Boolean] - if true, adds `-d` param to the GPPro tasks for more verbose output